polyaxon/polyaxon/templates/experimentation/experiment_groups.md

   * learning rate `lr`
   * batch size `batch_size`

-If you want to run this code with learning rate `lr` with different values, you can use the [matrix section](/polyaxonfile_specification/sections#matrix) to declare the values you want to run.
+If you want to run this code with different learning rate  `lr` values, you can use the [matrix section](/polyaxonfile_specification/sections#matrix) to declare the values you want to run.

 ## Updating the polyaxonfile.yml with a matrix